-Australia has numerous snakes and many of them are in Western Australia.
+Australia has numerous snakes and many of them are found in Western Australia.
 In this article, we will be looking at snakes in Western Australia, including snakes in Perth and the surrounding area.
-Snake identification in WA shouldn’t be too challenging after seeing some of the information in this article.
+This guide will provide you with information to help you with snake identification in WA and learn more about the species you might encounter.
+It is highly recommended to keep a safe distance when you spot a snake and treat every snake you see as if it is venomous.

 Tiger Snake, Western Australia locale (Notechis scutatus)

-They are the 4th most venomous snake in Western Australia, and they are often found when people are trekking in coastal regions.
+Tiger snakes are the 4th most venomous snake in Western Australia, and they are often seen by people trekking in coastal regions.
 They are good climbers and swimmers.

 Black-headed Python (Aspidites melanocephalus)